pelazas/tsbuddy/README.md

 ## How it Works

-The project follows a pipeline structure, where each step is handled by a specific module:
+The project follows a pipeline structure, where each step is handled by a specific agent:

-1.  **User Input (`main.py`, `agents/user_input_agent.py`):** The `main.py` script starts the pipeline by getting user input.
-The `user_input_agent.py` then processes this natural language query to extract the essential information for a product search.
+1.  **User Input (`agents/user_input_agent.py`):** Processes the user's natural language query to extract the essential information for a product search.

-2.  **Product Scraping (`scrapers/scrape_products.py`, `scrapers/product_detail_scraper.py`):**
-    *   `scrape_products.py`: Takes the parsed user query and searches for products on Amazon.
-It scrapes the search results to get a list of products, including their titles, prices, and URLs.
+2.  **Product Scraping (`scrapers/scrape_products.py`):** Takes the parsed user query and searches for products on Amazon, scraping the search results to get a list of products, including their titles, prices, and URLs.
-    *   `product_detail_scraper.py`: For each product found, this script visits the product's page and scrapes detailed information, such as specifications, ratings, and rating distributions.

-3.  **Evaluation (`agents/evaluation_agent.py`):** The `evaluation_agent.py` takes the scraped product information and uses a large language model (LLM) to analyze it.
-It assigns a quality score from 1 to 10 based on the product's price, specifications, and ratings.
+3.  **Evaluation (`agents/evaluation_agent.py`):** Takes the scraped product information and uses a large language model (LLM) to analyze it, assigning a quality score from 1 to 10 based on the product's price, specifications, and ratings.

+4.  **Formatting (`agents/formatting_agent.py`):** Takes the evaluated products and formats them into a clear and readable format, adding a title and a summary of the results.

-4.  **Execution (`main.py`):** The `main.py` script orchestrates the entire pipeline.
-It calls the user input agent, the scraping agents, and the evaluation agent in sequence.
-Finally, it prints the evaluation result for the first product found.
+5.  **Execution (`main.py`):** The `main.py` script orchestrates the entire pipeline.
+It calls the user input agent, the scraping agent, the evaluation agent, and the formatting agent in sequence.
+Finally, it prints the formatted results.

 ## Project Structure